 But when COVID-19 hit, the bottom fell out of the resource market, massively disrupting the province’s financial system.

-In response to this bottoming out, the Alberta government has made economic diversification a top priority for its COVID-19 recovery plan.
-And while the tech sector was certainly growing in Alberta prior to the pandemic, the investment into new technology and innovation this year has been tremendous.
+In response to the bottoming out, the Alberta government made economic diversification a top priority for its COVID-19 recovery plan.
+And while the tech sector was certainly growing in Alberta prior to the pandemic, the investment into new technology and innovation has been tremendous.